fedir/yrank/README.md

 ## Usage

 IMPORTANT: You should have a Youtube API key to use the application.
-You could crate it at [Google Developers Console](https://console.developers.google.com/).
+You could crуate it at [Google Developers Console](https://console.developers.google.com/).

+After that, please copy ```config.example.toml``` to ```config.toml``` in the application folder and define Your Youtube API key there.

-To launch the application You should just precise the ID of the playlist (could be found in the URL of the playlist, as "?playlistId=").
+To launch the application You should just precise the ID of the playlist via CLI (this ID could be found in the URL of the playlist, it's the "?playlistId=" variable value).

     yrank -p PLAYLIST-ID